Strategic Branding: Guide to Brand Strategy

 1 – Understand Your Brand's Purpose and Goals

 Strategic brand positioning and messaging help to achieve the desired goals.
-The combination of the product and the marketing leads to the desired goals.
+Combining the product and the digital marketing leads to the desired goals.

 You should consider three main goals when working with your brand positioning.
 These include the following: